KuruMobi Tech Expo - from Car to Mobility has ended.

 Through a standing reception-style party,

-you can interact with speakers, exhibitors, and attendees.
+you can interact with

 Explore solutions and products that will support the future mobility society,